stellar-deprecated/docs/learn/integration-guides/anchor.md

 To learn how to create the issuing account, see [account management](./building-blocks/account-management.md).

-### Hot wallet
+### Base account
 People will frequently be redeeming and purchasing credit from your anchor, and you don't want these processes to involve the issuing account directly.
-Instead, create a `hot wallet` account that trusts the issuing account and holds a limited amount of credit issued by it.
+Instead, create a `base account` that trusts the issuing account and holds a limited amount of credit issued by it.
 These funds are sent out to users as needed.
-A hot wallet contains a limited amount of funds to restrict loss in the event of a security breach.
+A base account contains a limited amount of funds to restrict loss in the event of a security breach.

-To learn how to create a hot wallet account, see [account management](./building-blocks/account-management.md).
+To learn how to create a base account, see [account management](./building-blocks/account-management.md).

 ### Database
 - Need to create a table for pending payments, `StellarPayments`.